microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge02.md

 1. Begin by cloning the GitHub repository you created in the [first challenge](challenge01.md) to your local computer ([hint](https://help.github.com/en/articles/cloning-a-repository)).

-2. Next, download the code for the application [here](https://github.com/OCPDemos/WhatTheHack/blob/027-DevOps-with-GitHub/027-DevOpsWithGitHub/Student/Code/Code.zip).
-Unzip the download and copy the contents into the root of the repository you just cloned.
+2. Next, obtain the code (sample application and ARM template) from the Resource files provided by your coach.

 3. Finally, commit the files to your GitHub repository using your preferred Git client.